 Republicans wrongly claimed in a blog post that the Obama administration went back on its word not to send federal health care “navigators” door to door to enroll Americans in […]

-Q: Will there be forced home inspections under the Affordable Care Act?
+Q: Will doctors be required to ask patients questions about their sexual history under the Affordable Care Act?